 Perfect Roast Chicken

-Roast chicken is the quintessential comfort food - tender, juicy and fabulously flavorful.
-You can be sure of perfect results time after time if you follow just a few simple guidelines when preparing the bird for the oven.
-Check out our tips below.
+Roast chicken is a favorite comfort food.
+You can always be sure of perfect results if you take the time to follow just a few simple guidelines before you pop the bird in the oven.

 - 1 (4-pound) whole chicken